moribaleta/Public_Sample_QuickPay_App/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

+## NOTES

+currently to simplify access on BE it uses CORS and only fixed to localhost:5174